wp-plugins/wp-performance-pack/readme.txt

 == Screenshots ==

-1. MO-Dynamic benchmark: Comparing front page of a "fresh" WordPress 3.8.1 installation (plain) and a "complex" installation (22 active plugins) using default MO implementation (*DE / MO* and *EN / MO*) and MO-Dynamic (*DE / MO-Dynamic* and *EN / MO-Dynamic*).
-Tested with (*DE...*) and without (*EN...*) translating using XDebug.
-Results are executiuon time in ms. The benchmarks show usage of MO-Dynamic improves performance when translating a blog and doesn't really impact it, when not.
-(Benchmarked version: 0.1)
+1. MO-Dynamic benchmark: Comparing front page of a "fresh" WordPress 3.8.1 installation with active apc cache using different configurations.
+As you can see, using MO-Dynamic with active caching is just as fast as not translating the blog or using native gettext.
+Benchmarked version 0.6, times are mean of four test runs measured using XDebug.
 2. Settings
 3. Debug Bar integration